webplatform/compatibility-data/README.md

 ### Checking data

-You can use [underscore-cli]() to query and validate the JSON in the file.
+You can use the awesome [underscore-cli](https://github.com/ddopson/underscore-cli) to query and validate the JSON from the command line.

 Here are a few useful commands: